finite-element/finite-element-course/doc/source/tools.rst

 some tips which will help get your problem fixed:

 Be precise
   "It didn't work" is useless.
-"I typed ``import fe_utils'' and recieved the following error.`` is much better.
+"I typed ``import fe_utils`` and recieved the following error." is much better.

 Provide a minimal failing example
   Post the smallest piece of code which exhibits the problem.
 This